Deriving Derivatives

 Moving on to more complex examples, let us see how we could help investors with views on the skew.
-For a simple analytically tractable illustration recall the definition of a skew-normal distribution~\cite{OHagan_and_Leonhard_1976}.
+For a simple, analytically tractable illustration, recall the definition of a skew-normal distribution~\cite{OHagan_and_Leonhard_1976}.

 Let $\phi()$ denote the probability density for the standard normal variable and $\Phi()$ denote the corresponding cumulative distribution function: